scapuzzi/knime/README.md

-# call knime with variables from python
+# call knime workflow with variables from python
 have you ever wanted to call a knime workflow with globally defined variables?
 Here's how.

 ```